mcfrojd/persist_custom_settings_venusos/README.md

 1. Change the hostname.
 (If you dont edit the files the hostname will be set to "doris-venusos")
    1. You need to edit the files "hostname" & "hosts" to your liking
    2. You need to change the variable "HOSTNAME" in setup.sh to your linking
+2. Add your favorite ALIASES
+   1. You need to change / add your aliases in setup.sh

 ### Things to check / improve